 COVID-NanoFlu™ Combination Vaccine

-Novavax' COVID-NanoFlu™ Combination Vaccine combines the company's recombinant nanoparticle protein-based COVID-19 and NanoFlu™ vaccine candidates with Matrix-M™ adjuvant in a single formulation.
+Novavax's COVID-NanoFlu™ Combination Vaccine combines the company's recombinant nanoparticle protein-based COVID-19 and NanoFlu™ vaccine candidates with Matrix-M™ adjuvant in a single formulation.
 Both NVX-CoV2373 and NanoFlu have previously demonstrated strong results as standalone vaccines in Phase 3 clinical trials.
-In preclinical studies, the COVID-NanoFlu Combination Vaccine demonstrated robust, functional immune responses to each component of the quadrivalent influenza vaccine and the SARS-CoV-2 spike protein, with Matrix-M adjuvant playing a key role.
+In addition, in preclinical studies, the COVID-NanoFlu Combination Vaccine showed robust, functional immune responses to each component of the quadrivalent influenza vaccine and the SARS-CoV-2 spike protein with Matrix-M adjuvant playing a key role.

 NanoFlu Vaccine News

 December 4, 2021 - The CDC FluView reported that the seasonal influenza activity remains low but is increasing.
 The influenza virus that is most prevalent is A(H3N2).
 Additionally, there is an uptick in the overall number of respiratory illnesses circulating in the United States.